-Gear can be deleted from either the Strava website or mobile app, however, gear can only be retired from the website.
+Gear can be deleted or retired from either the Strava website or the mobile app.
 Retiring will leave the bike or shoes on your list, but they will no longer show as an option for any activity.
-If your retired gear is still being assigned to new activities, you’ll need to be sure you've chosen a new default gear.
+If your retired gear is still being assigned to new activities, you'll need to be sure you've chosen a new default gear.

 - From the Strava website, hover over the specific gear entry to see options to Retire or Delete.